ahtohbi4/code-guide/css.md

 #### Never use !important

-Do not fix problems with !important.
+Do not fix problems with `!important`.
 ```css
 /* Bad */
 .bad-class {